isomerpages/sndgo-careers/_job-profiles/Cloud Administrator/Steven New (IRAS).md

 Ultimately, he recognises that his work at IRAS goes beyond the technical aspects of digital transformation.
 It is also about working with others – including taxpayers – to develop and refine solutions that benefit the greater community.

-&gt; “I believe the notion of a Smart Nation is a team, rather than individual, effort.”
+##### “I believe the notion of a Smart Nation is a team, rather than individual, effort.”